-Great-grandfather Kolya - academician of architecture Iosif Franzevich Thibeaux-Brignolle, city architect of the city of Orla.
+Kolya's great-grandfather was academician of architecture Iosif Franzevich Thibeaux-Brignolle, architect of the city of Orla.
 There are still preserved buildings built on his projects.

 Stone house made of rubble stone, built in 1861-62, for Colonel AM Osipov.
 The initial project is Thibeaux-Brignolle.
 Later the architect Morozov attached a portico.
 Now here there is a hospital of the Internal Affairs Directorate of the Orel region.

 At the same time, Kolya's grandfather, the mining engineer Joseph Thibeaux-Brignolle, moved to the Urals.